ultimate271/notes/dostoevsky/brothers03.07.md

 “Yes, that’s purely Russian,” said Alyosha smiling.

+#### After going through each scenario, using faith to move mountians or that failing renouncing faith, Smerdyakov completes his point
 “Your words are worth a gold piece, O ass, and I’ll give it to you to‐day.
 But as to the rest you talk nonsense, nonsense, nonsense.
 Let me tell you, stupid, that we here are all of little faith, only from carelessness,